In Keeping Secrets of Silent Earth: 3: Background

 The album is the second installment of a tetralogy about the ongoing saga of the Keywork in The Amory Wars.
 The Amory Wars is also the name of the graphic novel series written by lead singer Claudio Sanchez that details the events foretold in greater detail.
 There are three notable singles on this album: "A Favor House Atlantic", "Blood Red Summer" and "In Keeping Secrets of Silent Earth: 3".

-The album peaked at #52 on the Billboard 200 and has sold over 500,000 copies and is RIAA certified Gold.
+The album peaked at number 52 on the Billboard 200, has sold over 500,000 copies and is RIAA-certified Gold.
 Entertainment Weekly described it as being one of the top five key albums in the new prog genre.

 In January 2006 Vitamin Records released a string quartet tribute record.

 Synopsis

 The third chapter from The Amory Wars, the first issue of the In Keeping Secrets of Silent Earth: 3 comic series was released in May 2010, with a new issue being released monthly.
 The series was co-written by Claudio Sanchez and Peter David and featured interior artist Chris Burnham.
 A small summary of the chapter's plot was published on the Evil Ink Comics website.

 Ten years after "Second Stage Turbine Blade", son Claudio emerges from the depths of Shylos Ten, the Fence's "quiet" planet where the Red Army performs its brutal interrogations and imprisonments.
 In finding out that his entire family has been murdered, Claudio begins his quest for vendetta.
 His foes, Supreme Tri Mage Wilhelm Ryan and General Mayo Deftinwolf sense that he is still alive and holds special powers.
 They know they must stop him before he defeats them.
 Meanwhile, Inferno (Jesse Kilgannon) takes up arms against the Red Army (“Man your Battlestations”) in an effort to seek the same kind of vengeance on him.
 In Claudio’s re-emergence he teams up with Ambellina, the Prise who is selected by her peers to be his guide.
 The pair along with Sizer, a disassembled IRO-bot, seek out Inferno to find answers as to why his family were killed, but their plans take an unexpected turn in a ship called the Camper Velourium, and a freighter pilot named Al the Killer.